 My wife and I had the good fortune to visit our daughter, Jojo, in Florianopolis during the New Year’s holiday.
 We realize not every parent was able to visit their child and hope sharing our experiences will go a little way to setting your minds at ease about the work and impact of the Global Citizen Year program.

 I work in the nonprofit sector in China and have experience placing and supervising volunteers and interns in NGOs in China.
 I know from experience how difficult it is to put together a program like Global Citizen Year.
-The thought of putting together a program that spans three countries and places kids fresh out of high school into homestays and NGOs terrifies me.
+The thought of putting together a program that spans four countries and places kids fresh out of high school into homestays and NGOs terrifies me.
 Yet this is what Global Citizen Year has managed to do and, from what we could see from our visit, they have succeeded in putting in place a first-class program.
 After our trip to Florianopolis and talking with Jojo and her host families, my wife and I have a new level of respect for what Global Citizen Year has been able to accomplish.

 Global Citizen Year’s mission is to prepare global leaders by providing our children with a bridge year experience.
 It is too early to know whether Jojo will join the heady ranks of “global leaders” but her bridge year has definitely made her a more mature, empathetic and socially aware person who is not afraid to get her hands dirty.